ycexiao/scikit-package/doc/source/new-project-guide/level-4-tutorial.rst

     .. note::

         If one or more of the hooks fail, no commit will be made.
-But, ``pre-committ`` will automatically lint your code too.
+But, ``pre-commit`` will automatically lint your code too.
 If this is the case, simply re-enter the same commit message again.

 #.
 Done.
-Let's now push your code to GitHub which is a remote/cloud Git repository.
+Let's now push your code to GitHub, which is a remote/cloud Git repository.

 Create a new project on GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^